rowland007/Cyber-Playbook/docs/glossary.md

 - **MAC Spoofing**
     - Faking the sending address of a transmission to gain illegal (unauthorized) entry into a secure system;
     - The deliberate inducement of a user or resource to take incorrect action.
 Note: Impersonating, masquerading, piggybacking, and mimicking are forms of this (CNSS, 2003).
+- **Man-in-the-Middle Attack (MitM)** - A form of active wiretapping attack in which the attacker intercepts and selectively modifies communicated data to masquerade as one or more of the entities involved in a communication association (Dukes, 2015).
 - **Man-in-the-Middle (MITM) Attacks** - An unauthorized interception of network traffic.
 The packets are viewed or modified by the perpetrator and sent on to the recipient, who is unaware of the intrusion.
 This can be used to intercept an encrypted message exchange and spoof the recipient into thinking the message is intact from a legitimate sender.
 In such a case, the attackers replace the public key from the original sender with their own public key in order to decrypt the message that will be sent back from the unsuspecting recipient (PC Magazine, 2018).
+- **Mandatory Vacation** - A requirement for employees to take time off work and for other employees to accomplish responsibilities as a fraud or irregularities detection method (Blaha, 2018).
 - **Malware Attacks** - Software designed to destroy data, steal information or aggravate the user (PC Magazine, 2018)
 - **Memory** - The computer’s temporary workspace, which for decades has been a collection of dynamic RAM (DRAM) chips.
 A major resource in the computer, memory (RAM) determines the size and number of programs that can be run at the same time, as well as the amount of data that can be processed instantly (PC Magazine, 2018).
 - **Memory Management** - A variety of methods used to store and keep track of data and programs in memory and reclaim the space when no longer needed.
 Virtual memory is the most common memory management function in every computer (PC Magazine, 2018).